Arun Agrawal: Education

 Moving to the United States, he received his Ph.D. in political science from Duke University in 1992.

 His Ph.D. work involved following Indian shepherds in the Himalayas to better understand how those communities managed commonly held resources.

 Career

 Agrawal has taught at the University of Florida (1993-1996), Yale University (1997-2002) and McGill University (2002-2003).
-In 2003, he began teaching at the University of Michigan in Ann Arbor, where he works on issues of environmental politics, governance, and sustainable development.
+From 2003 to 2024, he taught at the University of Michigan in Ann Arbor, where he worked on issues of environmental politics, governance, and sustainable development.
+As of January 2025, Agrawal is the inaugural director of the Just Transformations to Sustainability Initiative at the University of Notre Dame.

 In 2022, Agrawal was chosen to be a co-chair of the Transformative Change Assessment for the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES).
 The Transformative Change Assessment will address "the underlying causes of biodiversity loss, the determinants of transformative change, and options for achieving the 2050 vision for biodiversity".

 Publications

 Agrawal's work has been published in journals such as Science, Conservation Biology, World Development, and PNAS.
 In a publication in Nature, Agrawal explores the positive side of disaster in his case study of a 1998 hurricane in Honduras.
 According to Agrawal, natural disasters like this set the stage for alternative social trajectories.